 40A.
 Prohibition against doing business with unlicensed finance brokers

+(1A) On and after the referral day, subsections (2) and (3) have no effect.

 (1) In this section —

 unlicensed finance broker means a person or firm that is required by section 26(1) to, but does not, hold a licence for the type of finance broking concerned.